-Bill Coleman was in the financial services business when he lived in Chestnut Hill for 21 years, but now he runs a 350-acre farm in Lancaster County. by Len Lear Bill Coleman, 67, who lived in a …
+Bill Coleman was in the financial services business when he lived in Chestnut Hill for 21 years, but now he runs a 350-acre farm in Lancaster County. by Len Lear Bill Coleman, 67, who lived in a very …

 by Len Lear